seiphr/CuriousName/index.md

 Add up the numbers and see if they make a prime number.
 Like Scooby Doo (113), or Sherlock Holmes (163), or Doctor Watson (167).

+If your name equals a prime number, please come to the foyer during the interval or after the show, and ask one of the ushers there for a Curious Prize.
+We will double-check your calculation for you 🙂

 ### Example (Scooby Doo)

 > S=19, C=3, O=15, O=15, B=2, Y=25, D=4, O=15, O=15
 >
 > `19 + 3 + 15 + 15 + 2 + 25 + 4 + 15 + 15 = 113`

-If your name equals a prime number, please come to the foyer during the interval or after the show, and ask one of the ushers there for a Curious Prize.
-We will double-check your calculation for you 🙂
+113 is a prime number, so Scooby Doo would win a prize!

 ## Check Your Calculation